dotnet/docfx/docs/designs/conceptual-versioning.md

                 "siteUrl": "/{SitePath}",
                 "outputPath": "{outputPath}",
                 "sourcePath": "{sourcePath}",
-                "version": "{monikerRangeHash}",
-                "is_moniker_range": true
+                "group": "{groupid}"
             },
         ]
     }
     ```

-    > `monikerRangeHash` is the hash of the monikers, that evaluated from the monikerRange this file belongs to, joined by `','`.
+    > `groupid` is the first 8 characters of the hash of the monikers joined by whitespace.

 ### 4 Implementation